Veteran newsman Seah Chiang Nee dies; was one of world's longest-surviving heart transplant patients

-SINGAPORE - Veteran journalist Seah Chiang Nee, who is one of the world's longest-surviving heart transplant patient has died.
+SINGAPORE - Veteran journalist Seah Chiang Nee, who was one of the world's longest-surviving heart transplant patients, has died.

 He would have turned 77 next month.